cedowens/MacShellSwift/MacShellSwift/README.md

 **history** Command: Greps the bash history file on the target and then returns interesting IP addresses (ex: machines that the user may have ssh'd to)

 **check_osquery** Command: Check if osquery is present on the host.
-If so, then you can run several osquery commands (see the help menu)
+If so, then you can run several osquery commands (see the help menu).
+This makes for an interesting way to use security tooling to pull back host data.

 **clipboard** Command: Returns the results of what is currently on the user's clipboard